-Biodiversity offsets are required to compensate for significant residual impacts arising from the proposed airport in accordance with the EPBC Act Offsets Policy and the EIS guidelines.
-An offset package has been prepared to compensate for the removal of approximately 90.8 hectares of Cumberland Plain Woodland; the removal of about 120.6 hectares of foraging habitat for the Greyheaded Flying-fox; and on features of the natural environment including plant populations, fauna populations and several species and communities listed under NSW legislation.
+An offset package has been prepared to compensate for the removal of approximately 104.9 hectares of Cumberland Plain Woodland; the removal of about 141.8 hectares of foraging habitat for the Grey-headed Flying-fox; and on features of the natural environment including plant populations, fauna populations and several species and communities listed under NSW legislation and TSC Act (collectively referred to as plants, animals and their habitat).

+The offset package is intended to conserve habitat as offsets for affected biota at suitable offset sites in the surrounding region in perpetuity.
 The details of the offset package are described below.
-Further information is provided in Appendix K2 in Volume 4.
+Further information on the offset package is provided in Appendix K2 (Volume 4).